Treatment for general anxiety disorder (GAD) falls into 2 categories:

 Currently, surgical procedures are not a treatment option for GAD.

 Generalized anxiety disorder (GAD).
-Anxiety Disorders Association of America website.
-Available at: http://www.adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad.
-Accessed October 29, 2008.
+Anxiety and Depression Association of America website.
+Available at: https://www.adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad.
+Updated December 2016.
+Accessed January 13, 2017.

 Stern T, Rosenbaum J, et al. Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 Philadelphia, PA: Mosby Elsevier; 2008.